CARTAvis/manual_source/source/functionalities_gui.rst

 .. warning::
    To make remote visualization of large images possible and efficient, CARTA adopts the above mentioned downsampling approach together with an efficient image compression algorithm.
 At rare circumstance, artifects may be seen on the images.
 A known issue is viewing an image with all pixels as zeros but one with a very high value.
 At low or default zoom level, some artifects will be observed around that pixel.
-At higher zoom levels, the artifects should dispear.
+At higher zoom levels, the artifects should disapear.
 CARTA has been tuned to localize the artifects within few screen pixels in order to minimize the impact of scientific analysis on such special cases.
 Should this become a problem in any kinds of analysis of yours, please contact `carta_helpdesk`_ for help.

    .. _carta_helpdesk: carta_helpdesk@asiaa.sinica.edu.tw